sscott11895/e-scooters-in-chicago/README.md

 In contrast, people in southern Chicago might travel farther to get to work and therefore traveling by scooter is a less attractive option.

-Moving forward, Chicago should capitalize on the demand in Lake View, Lincoln Park, and West Town and put the majority of e-scooters/e-scooter charging stations there.
+Moving forward, Chicago should capitalize on the demand in the neighborhoods of Lake View, Lincoln Park, and West Town and put the majority of e-scooters/e-scooter charging stations there.
 Simultaneously, they should survey neighborhoods in the Southside to determine future demand.

-The R Markdown file (html format) can be found here: